MicrosoftDocs/sql-docs/docs/relational-databases/views/create-indexed-views.md

 To determine whether a view column is deterministic, use the `IsDeterministic` property of the [COLUMNPROPERTY](../../t-sql/functions/columnproperty-transact-sql.md) function.
 To determine if a deterministic column in a view with schema binding is precise, use the `IsPrecise` property of the `COLUMNPROPERTY` function. `COLUMNPROPERTY` returns `1` if `TRUE`, `0` if `FALSE`, and `NULL` for input that isn't valid.
 This means the column isn't deterministic or not precise.

 Even if an expression is deterministic, if it contains float expressions, the exact result may depend on the processor architecture or version of microcode.
 To ensure data integrity, such expressions can participate only as non-key columns of indexed views.
-Deterministic expressions that do not contain float expressions are called precise.
+Deterministic expressions that don't contain float expressions are called *precise*.
 Only precise deterministic expressions can participate in key columns and in `WHERE` or `GROUP BY` clauses of indexed views.

 ## Additional requirements